mackenzieyoung/Text-Prediction/README.md

 For example, it is very likely that the phrase 'New York' will be followed by the word 'city'.
 So, we want the App to produce 'city' when given 'New York'.

-The data used in this model can be downloaded [here](https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip).

 ## Prediction model
 The data used in this model can be downloaded [here](https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip).